wasnaqvi/wasi-naqvi.github.io/README.md

 **Data Analyst for the Stratospheric Balloon Experiment Team @CAN-SBX**

 # Projects
+1. **Numerical Solutions to the Stellar Structure Model for Solar Mass and Massive Stars**
+   - This study intended to compare the stellar models for massive 8 M⊙ stars to 1M⊙ stars.The models yield physical parameters for these Zero Age Main Sequence Stars via numerically solving the Stellar7 Structure Equations.A Runge-Kutta 45 Method is implemented with step size h = 1000 to obtain the8 key parameters.
+Via varying free parameters P and T, we successfully recover 1.01M⊙ corresponding to9 0.76L⊙ and 0.72R⊙, while for the 8M⊙,the stellar model corresponds to 7.98M⊙ and ≈ 103L⊙.Based10 off of the values obtained,a comparative analysis of the flux generated is presented.
+The Study further11 probes into flux generation by providing a reasonable estimate of the solar neutrino flux generated12 from fusion inside the core of the Sun
+   - The AAS style report can be found [here](https://www.overleaf.com/read/hxpqkghqzycq#fbf443)
 1. **Stacking and Handling NGC 891 FITS files from Hubble Space Telescope Data**
    -  Imaging stacking Andromeda's NGC 891 to produce some beautiful rgb images from FITS files.
 Confirmed stacks using SAO DS9.
    - A Tutorial-Style Jupyter Notebook can be found [here](https://github.com/wasnaqvi/Projects/blob/e8f102bee628d42406da7042044751cf4f78ed64/Astronomy/FITS_Handling_and_Stacking.ipynb)